 The Center for Project Leadership

-From the US Marine Corps to NASA, electric utility linemen, driving instruction and training people to fly aircraft, this approach has proven to be the most powerful, long-lasting way to learning anything.
-It combines instruction and coaching with hands-on practice of new techniques under the watchful eye of an experienced, hands-on trainer.
-The result is retention of what to do, and a deep understanding of the why.
+From the US Marine Corps to NASA, electric utility linemen to pilot training, this approach has proven to be the most powerful, long-lasting way to learning anything important.
+It combines instruction and interactive coaching with the hands-on practice of new techniques under the watchful eye of an experienced, hands-on trainer.
+The result is much better retention of what to do, when, and a deep understanding of the why.

-Studies have shown the measurable effectiveness of face-to-face, in-person instruction.
-It is the most expensive type of training, but it is the absolute best.
-People only retain a small fraction of new material when they sit passively in front of a monitor and, human nature being so invasive, their minds wander into what they will be doing after work, how good a cup of coffee would taste, what the boss said last week, etc. So, our fast-paced approach requires face-to-face interaction between instructor and student.
-It also requires active participation by class attendees, often in small-teams, with oral presentations of findings and conclusions after every exercise, morning and afternoon.
-Nobody sleeps in our classes!
+Studies have shown the measurable effectiveness of instruction by a real human.
+Since this involves the time of an experienced instructor (either in-person or via webinar) each time the course is taught, it is the most expensive type of training, but it is the absolute best.
+We use live instruction because people only retain a small fraction of new material when they sit passively in front of a monitor because humans are easily distracted.
+Our minds can wander into what we will be doing after work, how good a cup of coffee would taste, what the boss said last week, etc. To prevent that, our fast-paced approach employs face-to-face interaction between instructor and student, and active participation by class attendees, often in small-teams.
+We have oral presentations of findings and conclusions after every exercise, morning and afternoon so everyone gets to brief the entire class.
+And our coaching and encouragement continues nonstop throughout each day.
+Nobody wants to sleep (or even could) in our classes!

-Government participants are assigned roles as contractors in exercises, and vice versa, to experience the challenges and to make decisions on the other side of government contracting.
-Nothing works like this technique, in dissolving the barriers between government employees and contractors.
+Government participants are assigned roles as contractors in several exercises, and vice versa, to experience the challenges and to make decisions on the other side of government procurements from where they normally sit.
+Nothing works like this technique, to dissolve the barriers between government employees and contractors and bring them to a common understanding.

 Our instructors are trained to pull everyone into classroom discussions.
-Shy people are gently engaged by others in a nonjudgmental, friendly environment where they can ask questions and express opinions freely, without fear of embarrassment.
-This is one reason we like to keep our classes small (20-30 people) where we can involve every student in every training module.
-The result of our approach is mental focus.
-Our students stay immersed in the subject material -vs. just exposure to it.
-They internalize, learn it, and have a great time.
-One engineer’s comment is representative of what we hear nearly every course: “This is the best training I have ever had in my entire 30-year career.”
+Shy, introverted people (like many engineers) are gently engaged by our instructors and other attendees in a nonjudgmental, friendly environment where they can ask questions and express opinions freely without fear of embarrassment.
+This is one reason we like to keep our classes small (24-32 people) where we can involve every student in every training module.
+The results of this approach are mental focus and retention.
+Our students stay immersed in the subject material versus just being exposed to it.
+They internalize it, make it their own, and have a great time.
+One senior RF engineer’s comment from a Tucson AZ class is representative of what we hear nearly every course: “This is the best training I have ever had in my entire 30-year career.”

 Tried and true, no-bull, problem solving and creative thinking for today's world of complexities.